AngelosDid/EasyFreezy/README.md

 ## avged_diff : <br><br>

-avged_diff is used when loc_diff criterion for a bodypart is violated as a complementary means of detecting freezing behavior.
+The avged_diff is used when loc_diff criterion for a bodypart is violated, as a complementary means of detecting freezing behavior.
 If avged_diff is below the cut-off criterion (namely, user_betwears_avged_diff for betwears detection), then a particular frame will still be considered as a freezing frame, even though the loc_diff cut-off criterion was violated.
 To calculate avged_diff :

 1) First, we calculate the sum absolute for np.ediff1d differences* between future frames and divide it by a number (for between ears body part, this number is the user_betwears_ff-1, which corresponds to the number of future frames that the user has selected to include minus 1 frame) for x axis.<br>
 2) Then,  we repeat by calculating the sum absolute for np.ediff1d differences between future frames and divide it by the same number for the y axis.<br>